cyverse/irods-adm/coding-standards-bash.md

 To avoid accidental assignment, use `==` instead of `=` for testing equality.

-This standard recommends using the `-z` operator for checking if a string is empty and `-n` for checking if a string is non-empty.
+This standard suggests using the `-z` operator for checking if a string is empty and `-n` for checking if a string is non-empty.
 This makes it slightly more clear what the code is testing.

 ```bash